SrAlejo44/SrAlejo44/README.md

 ## Hi There 👋

 I’m David Alejandro Gorricho Polanía, Im 25 years old.
-I’m Informatic Engineer from Sabana University, right now I’m preparing my self to be a DevOps Engineer🚀 and I have a little bit experience in this area because I did my intership in Avianca in the DevOps Area.
+I’m Informatic Engineer from Sabana University, right now I’m preparing my self to become a DevOps Engineer🚀 and I have a little bit experience in this area because I did my intership in Avianca in the DevOps Area.

 ## Somthing about me 😎